Advertisements

 Recognizing stocks that display reliable patterns of volatility is equally significant:

-Should conditions permit, stocks that are buoyed by identifiable catalysts should take precedence in selection
+Should conditions permit, stocks that are buoyed by identifiable catalysts should take precedence in selection.
+Such catalysts might encompass pivotal shareholder meetings, crucial event approvals, performance announcement conferences, or deadlines for stock buybacks.
+Essentially, these stocks should present foreseeable event-driven pressures.

 post your comment